ianwild/qsl/doc/implementation.md

 That makes each header 5 bytes.
 Headers are allocated from the top of memory, working downwards.
 (The first few object indices are reserved for built-in objects, resident in flash.
-RAM-resident object hareads are numbered contiguously with the built-in objects.)
+RAM-resident object headers are numbered contiguously with the built-in objects.)

 Some objects, notably strings and arrays, need a header and a variable-length "body".
 The bodies are allocated from "string space"